Department of Design

 3. Academic Probation

-A student is placed on academic probation after completing a semester at KU without a 2.0 grade-point average, or upon notification by the Department of Design that a student is no longer in good academic standing.
+A student is placed on academic probation after completing a semester at KU without a 2.0 GPA, or upon notification by the Department of Design that a student is no longer in good academic standing.
 For admissions purposes, students with strong portfolios may be admitted on a probationary basis if their grades or ACT scores are not strong enough.

-Probation is not merely a disciplinary action - it is meant to be a warning that something needs to change for a student to achieve their degree.
+Probation is not merely a disciplinary action-- it is meant to be a warning that something needs to change for a student to achieve their degree.
 We work closely with students on probation to help them identify what obstacles prohibited them from achieving their best and make strategies with them for how to improve.

 4. Continued on Academic Probation